ShanKothari/ShanKothari.github.io/publications.md

 __S.
 Kothari__.
 [When and how does photoinhibition matter for plant fitness?](https://ecoevorxiv.org/repository/view/3659/) *EcoEvoRxiv* (in revision at *American Journal of Botany*).

 R. Esteban, B. Demmig-Adams, W. Adams III, and __S.
 Kothari__.
-Forests in Sunlight: How Energy Flows into and Is Used Within the Plant. (in revision for the edited volume *Following Photons Through Forests: A Radiation Ecology*)
+Forests in Sunlight: How Energy Flows into and Is Used Within the Plant. (resubmitted to the edited volume *Following Photons Through Forests: A Radiation Ecology*)

 R. Brooker, A. Hector, V. Temperton, A. Wright, B. Aguirre, K. Balazs, K. Barry, B. Butterfield, C. Lortie, G. Losapio, __S.
 Kothari__, B. Schmid, C. Schöb, L. Stefan, R. Callaway.
 Unpacking net interactions in plant communities: more than a parsing fancy. (in revision)

 J. Lamour, S. Serbin, A. Rogers (__S.
 Kothari__ among 80+ alphabetical authors).
-[The Global Spectra-Trait Initiative: A database of paired leaf spectroscopy and functional traits associated with leaf photosynthetic capacity.](https://essd.copernicus.org/preprints/essd-2025-213/) *Earth System Science Data Discussions* (submitted to *Earth System Science Data*)
+[The Global Spectra-Trait Initiative: A database of paired leaf spectroscopy and functional traits associated with leaf photosynthetic capacity.](https://essd.copernicus.org/preprints/essd-2025-213/) *Earth System Science Data Discussions* (resubmitted to *Earth System Science Data*)

 J. Cavender-Bares, D. White (__S.
 Kothari__ among 25+ alphabetical authors).
-[NextGeneration specimen digitization: The international herbarium community goes spectral!](https://ecoevorxiv.org/repository/view/9230/) *EcoEvoRxiv* (submitted to *New Phytologist*)
+[Next-generation specimen digitization: capturing reflectance spectra from the world’s herbaria for modeling plant biology across time, space, and taxa.](https://ecoevorxiv.org/repository/view/9230/) *EcoEvoRxiv* (accepted at *New Phytologist*)

 ## In preparation